Create and delete groups | Fluid Attacks Help

 • Proof of concept over: The proof of concept has ended.

-• Testing request cancelled: Your team wish to cancel security testing of a group before its start.
+• Testing request cancelled: Your team wishes to cancel security testing of a group before its start.

 • Created by mistake: Your team has created the group by accident.

-• Other reasons not mentioned here: Of the eight previous reasons, none apply to why your team is deleting the group.
+• Other reason not mentioned here: Of the eight previous reasons, none apply to why your team is deleting the group.

 Free trial